C-Loftus/Princeton-Thesis/doc/main.md

 Finally, as previously stated, Linux mobile devices can more easily run existing Linux software than alternatives like Android or IOS.
 This will allow me to adapt my previous research developing an open source voice parser for linux \footnote{\url{https://github.com/C-Loftus/Starling}}.
 This will allow me to lay the groundwork not only for new community based federated learning solutions,but also the parsers and accessibility software that will consume these models.

-# Approach
+# Approach to Architecture Design

-As previously stated, my project goal was to create a federated learning system for voice controlled accessibility software.
-I wanted to create a full ecosystem to show how federated learning could be applied to the accessibility software space.
+As previously stated, my project goal was to create a full-stack federated learning system for voice controlled accessibility software.
+I wanted to create an ecosystem to show how federated learning could be applied to all levels of the accessibility software space.
 Additionally, in doing so I also wanted to investigate new design principles and the emerging platform of Linux smartphones.

+When designing my architecture I was focused on both technical efficiency but also user accessibility.
+Namely for the latter, I wanted to design solutions that worked well for users who use only voice.
+I also wanted to consider accessibility from a intellectual standpoint.
+It is important that I designed the architecture in such a way that is not opaque and allows for community contribution.
+I want users of all backgrounds to be able to clearly trace the path their data takes throughout the machine learning process.

-I split up the technical implementation of my project into five main parts.
+With this in mind, I split up the technical implementation of my project into five main parts.

 - Machine Learning Architecture and Algorithms
 - Webserver Backend